RESEARCH ESSAY

 The paper may be somewhat limited or lacking in critical thinking and original ideas or observations.
 The paper makes reference to anthropological concepts and principles but fails to systematically incorporate them in its hypothesis or in the overall analysis.

 The paper has a cover-page, a table of contents, a body, a bibliography and an appendix; charts, tables and graphs are labeled and footnoted as they might reprint existing data published elsewhere.
 Illustrations may or may not be included.
-The paper is written in APA style.

 The paper includes a minimum of 7 pertinent sources referenced more than once in the body of the paper.